 Not what it first seems

 From reading elsewhere on this site, you will not be surprised to learn that all is not what it at first seems when it comes to the western curb bit.
 The perception is that it is a cruel piece of hardware.
 Something that just gives you lots more leverage when it comes to hauling on the poor old horse’s face.
 Hopefully, you have gathered that a well trained, well ridden western horse does not need any “hauling” at all.
-Indeed, if you are seen “getting into his face” by a judge, a judge can ask you to leave the arena.
+Indeed, if you are seen “getting into his face”, a judge can ask you to leave the arena.

 Unfortunately, once again, we are skirting around an enormous subject.
 So, I apologise to those reading already with a good working knowledge of bits and bitting if you find nothing new here.
 My aim is only to introduce people to what we are about.